-Measurements of tool use are often associated with enumerating the details of the reduction of artifacts (Dibble 1995; Eren and Sampson 2009).
-This is largely because of the reductive nature of stone technology (i.e. the process of producing stone tools always produces a smaller byproduct).
-However, some have also reviewed the general efficiency of this flaking process (Braun and Harris 2003; Brantingham and Kuhn 2001; Eren, Greenspan, and Sampson 2008; Muller and Clarkson 2016).
-Unfortunately, the study of efficiency in artifact production is not well standardized.
-There are some studies that investigate the overall efficiency of specific knapping strategies (Brantingham and Kuhn 2001; Eren et al. 2008).
-Others review efficiency as it pertains to individual flaking events within an overall technological framework (Braun and Harris 2003).
-Identifying the mechanisms that result in highly efficient tool forms is not well understood (Lin et al. 2013; Dogandži’c, Braun, and McPherron 2015).
-Yet it is clear that there is variation in how efficient some technologies are (even though the metric for identifying efficiency is debated; Eren et al. 2008).
 Assuming that most stone tools are produced to create sharp edges, one possible measure is estimating the amount of sharp edge produced per given unit of mass.
-Technologies that produced a higher amount of edge per volume of material can be considered more efficient (Braun and Harris 2003).
-Here we use a measure of edge that is based on tracing the edge of whole flakes (Braun and Harris 2003; Isaac and Isaac 1997).
+Technologies that produced a higher amount of edge per volume of material can be considered more efficient (Braun and Harris, 2003).
+Here we use a measure of edge that is based on tracing the edge of whole flakes (Braun and Harris, 2003; Isaac and Isaac 1997).
 To calculate efficiency this edge estimate is divided by the logarithmic transformation of mass.
 The reason for this transformation is that mass increases in three dimensions (i.e. volumetrically) and the edge of a flake increases in two dimensions.
 The logarithmic transformation of mass prevents distortions of this ratio that are the result of general size parameters.
 For example, very small flakes have relatively high edge for a given amount of mass, but this is not always the most efficient way to produce the greatest amount of edge relative to volume (e.g. see discussions on this topic in Kuhn 1991).
 Flakes that have high amounts of edged relative to their mass tend to be relatively thin flakes, and there is the possibility that the efficiency of these tools is limited by their capabilities to complete certain tasks (e.g. tacks that require intensive use of edges such as hide scraping may not be feasible with relatively thin flakes).
 Here we calculate the edge to mass ratio of flakes within raw material categories.
 We then aggregate this measure across raw materials types to assess the overall efficiency of a given raw material.
-These aggregate measures are likely more reflective of the generalized pattern of efficiency in tool production over time at the Kanjera South locality.(Gotelli and Ellison, 2013)
+For this measure, we only include rock types that have greater than 50 flakes because the wide variance in values seen in this measure results in wildly divergent values in small samples.
+These aggregate measures are likely more reflective of the generalized pattern of efficiency in tool production over time at the Kanjera South locality.

+2.4 Statistical comparisons

+The following comparisons were made to elucidate the broader land-use strategy of the Kanjera South hominins: To examine the influence of raw material provenance and transport on core utilization, core reduction intensity values and flake sequence values were compared according to raw material type.
+The significance of these differences was tested using a Kruskal-Wallis and significant differences were determined using a p-value threshold of .05 (Gotelli and Ellison, 2013).
+To examine whether land-use strategy had an effect on the core reduction strategies employed at Kanjera South, the representation of diacritic reduction types was compared by raw material type.
+A chi-squared test was used to test the significance of these differences.
+Finally, core reduction intensity values were also analyzed according to raw material type.
+A Kruskal-Wallis was used to assess the significance of these differences.

-Results
+3. Results